Unity-Technologies/com.unity.multiplayer.docs/tools/profiler.md

 The network profiler samples its data by frame rate.
 Therefore, you may find the graphs a little spiky.
 :::

-To enable profiling support for Netcode, [install the Netcode Tools package](install-tools.md).
+To enable profiling support for Netcode, [install the Multiplayer Tools package](install-tools.md).
 If you have the profiler window open when you install the tools package in 2020.3 or 2021.1, you may need to close and reopen the profiler window for the moduels to appear.

 :::caution
 Netcode for GameObjects does not update the legacy profiler modules **Network Messages** and **Network Operations**.